NSDesign/ShapeStudio/docs/future-features.md

 ---

-## 3. Set Repetition Index Control ❌ NOT IMPLEMENTED
+## 3. Set Repetition Index Control

 ### Overview
 A powerful parameter control system that allows shape properties to change predictably based on the repetition index, enabling controlled progressions, sequences, and patterns instead of random variations.
 When a shape set is repeated multiple times, each repetition can have properties that increment, decrement, or modulate according to its position in the sequence (index 0, 1, 2, 3...).